In this article

 Researchers believe this increase is linked to why drunk people are less inhibited.
-A drunk brain is more likely to seek pleasure without any consideration of negative consequences.
+A drunk brain is more likely to seek pleasure without considering negative consequences.

-There is also a decrease in energy consumption in the cerebellum when someone drinks alcohol.
-This is the area of the brain that coordinates motor activity.
+When someone drinks, there is also a decrease in energy consumption in the cerebellum.
+The cerebellum is the area of the brain that coordinates voluntary movement.
 This is why it’s difficult for drunk people to walk in a straight line or drive.

-However, any perceived difference in drunkenness is due to preconceived notions about different types of alcohol.
-It’s always ethanol, no matter whether you’re drinking beer, wine, or hard liquor.
+However, any perceived difference in drunkenness based on the drink is due to preconceived notions about different types of alcohol.
+It’s always ethanol, whether you’re drinking beer, wine, or hard liquor.

 You might perceive wine as relaxing and tequila as energizing and great for a party, but the chemical effect in your brain is the same regardless of whether you drink wine or tequila.

-Hangovers are caused by the secondary effects of alcohol.
+The secondary effects of alcohol can cause hangovers.
 For example, alcohol is dehydrating, which causes hangover symptoms such as headaches and fatigue.
-After drinking a moderate to high amount of alcohol, you’ll feel a variety of unpleasant symptoms the next day.
+After drinking a moderate to high amount of alcohol, you’ll typically feel various unpleasant symptoms the next day.

 Other hangover symptoms include: